PREEMPTIVE BIDS -

 conclude how many tricks they can make in a normal distribution of the cards.

-a) Suppose partner opens 2 and you have Q7 A109x J1063 AK2,
+a) Suppose partner opens 2

 if you have an agreement with your partner to open in first and second